edulinq/quizgen/syntax.md

 ![Great Dane](tests/data/great-dane.jpg)
 ```

+All images pointing to a URL should start with "http/https".

 Images will generally be placed in-line,
 but can be put in their own block or even inside a table.